Paaarth/interview-questions/README.md

 - **109. What is a microtask?**
   A microtask is a task that runs after the current script and before the next event loop cycle.
 - **110. What is the event loop?**
-  The event loop is a mechanism that processes events and executes callback functions[^3][^5].
+  The event loop is a mechanism that processes events and executes callback functions
 - **111. What is the difference between the call stack and the callback queue?**
   The call stack tracks function calls; the callback queue holds functions to be executed.
 - **112. What is a macro task?**
   A macro task is a task that runs after the current script and after microtasks.
 - **113. What is a debounce function?**
-  A debounce function limits the rate at which a function is called[^6].
+  A debounce function limits the rate at which a function is called
 - **114. What is a throttle function?**
-  A throttle function ensures a function is called at most once in a specified period[^6].
+  A throttle function ensures a function is called at most once in a specified period
 - **115. What is a curried function?**
-  A curried function is a function that takes multiple arguments one at a time[^3][^5].
+  A curried function is a function that takes multiple arguments one at a time
 - **116. What is a pure function?**
   A pure function always returns the same output for the same input and has no side effects
 - **117. What is a side effect?**
   A side effect is any application state change observable outside the called function.
 - **118. What is a closure?**
-  A closure is a function that remembers its lexical scope even when executed outside that scope[^3][^5].
+  A closure is a function that remembers its lexical scope even when executed outside that scope
 - **119. What is a lexical scope?**
   Lexical scope is the scope defined by the physical placement of variables and blocks in the source code.
 - **120. What is a block scope?**